SAT / ACT Prep Online Guides and Tips

 • Tennessee

-Highest ACT State Score With 100% Participation: Utah and Wisconsin
+Highest ACT State Score With 100% Participation: Wyoming and Kentucky

-As you know, six states currently have 100% ACT participation.
-The state with the highest average score out of this group has a lot to be proud of because that average represents the entire high school population of that state.
+Out of the eight states that currently have 100% ACT participation, the state with the highest average score has a lot to be proud of because that average represents the entire high school population of that state.

 So who wins?
-North Dakota is barely ahead of Kentucky, with a 19.6 average composite score (vs. Kentucky's 19.2 average).
-The runner-up is Tennessee with a 19.1 average composite.
+Wyoming tops the list, with a 19.0 average composite score.
+The runner-up is Kentucky with an 18.7 average composite.

 Lowest Participation: Maine

-Maine wins this one by a landslide, with just 5% of its students taking the ACT.
+Maine wins this one, with just 2% of its students taking the ACT.
 This is likely because the SAT is still the test of choice in that northeastern state.
 However, the SAT, which was once required in Maine, is now optional as well.

 Lowest ACT State Score: Nevada

-This low average is likely due to the fact that Nevada mandated statewide ACT testing starting in 2016.
+This low average is likely because Nevada mandated statewide ACT testing starting in 2016.
 In general, big jumps in test takers often result in lower averages.
 As such, this new average is noticeably lower than Nevada's 2015 average of 21, back when just some students took the ACT.

 As the ACT becomes a staple of Nevada's state testing regimen, averages will likely increase.